ahmedbadur/NOTE/C NOTES/C PROGRAMMING LANGUAGE.md

 217 108 619 899 433 490 465 478 594 972
 ---------------------------------------------------------------------------------

-972 is the max number of the array in 9 index of the array 108 is the min number of the array in 1 index of the array
+972 is the max number in 9 index of the array
+108 is the min number in 1 index of the array
 ```